A Lotte Data – Minecraft Data Pack

 • Cleric villagers may gift a heroic player Redstone ore or lapis ore.

-• Fletcher villagers may gift a heroic player arrows of Luck.
+• Fletcher villagers may gift a heroic player arrows of Luck, as well as arrows of Slow Falling and The Turtle Master to fix MC‑263967.

 • Mason villagers may gift a heroic player coal ore.